- Introduction |

 HOW CAN TEACHERS APPLY?

-HOW WILL WINNERS BE CHOSEN?
+HOW ARE WINNERS CHOSEN?

 A panel of NASBE’s education partners, plus representatives from the state board of education in each of the four participating states, will make the final decisions about this year’s winners.
 One winner in each of the four participating states will be recognized.
-Winners will be notified by September 15.